ii14/neorepl.nvim/README.md

 nnoremap <silent> g: <cmd>call <SID>cmdwin()<CR>
 ```

-For the list of available options see `:h nrepl-config`.
+For the list of available options see `:h neorepl-config`.

 Multiple lines can get evaluated when line continuations start with `\` as the
 very first character in the line.
 If you need to evaluate a line that starts